felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 layout: documentation
 meta:
   title: WooCommerce Connection to HubRise - Overview
   description: WooCommerce overview and why it should connect to HubRise.
-With a connection to HubRise send orders to the tools you use every day, including your EPOS.
+With a connection to HubRise, send orders to the tools you use every day, including your EPOS.
 gallery:
   - 006-en-woocommerce-backoffice.jpg
   - 003-en-2x-woocommerce-wesite.png